We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Also try rubbing off the skins under cold running water.

 - Discard the skins or save them for a friend that has goats.

-How do you make beets taste less earthy?
+How do you make them taste less earthy?

 - Use plenty of salt, like when you’re cooking pasta or potatoes.

 - Use vinegar in the water.
 Try red wine vinegar or apple cider vinegar.

 What makes beets taste earthy?